selfrefactor/rambda/README.md

 *1 failed Ramda.tryCatch specs*

-> :boom: Reason for the failure: ramda method returns a function with the same arity
+> :boom: Reason for the failure: Ramda method returns a function with the same arity

 ### type